10% OFF

 When you check a car’s VIN, you’re basically digging into its personal ID.
 That 17-digit number carries a record of where the car has been and what it’s been through.
 You can see how many people have owned it, the mileage records, MOT history, if there’s still finance hanging over it, and find out if it’s been written off after an accident.

-Running a simple chassis number check makes it harder for nasty surprises to slip past you, things like outstanding finance, theft, or any high-risk records.
+Running a VIN number check or chassis number check makes it harder for nasty surprises to slip past you, things like outstanding finance, theft, or any high-risk records.
 It’s a small step that saves you from buying the wrong car and gives you a lot more confidence when dealing with used cars.

 How Can I Perform a VIN Number Check in the UK?